bschorr/OFAnimation_Spring2015/README.md

 You'll need to set up your own Git/Github repo to submit homework.
 Follow the instructions in the [homework](homework.md) file in this repo on how to do it.

 ##Tutoring and Support
-There will be a tutor available to help you throughout this class.
-This person is still TBA and will be available 3h/week in a window of time to be set.
+Nicole Messier is the tutor for this class.
+She's available via e-mail or in person for upt to 3 hours/week (for everyone, of course).
+Use the animationbycode google group to post e-mail questions and e-mail her directly to schedule office hours at messn168@newschool.edu

 ##Resources
 #####Code resources